sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/3_Built_in_modules/19_The_path_module.md

 # 19. The path module
 Created Friday 27 January 2023 at 12:16 am

-# path module
+## path module
-The "path" module is meant for manipulating paths.
+Meant for manipulating paths (filesystem locations).
-I doesn't *do* anything - for that you need the "fs" module.
+I doesn't *do* anything - for that you'll need the "fs" module.

 ## Two path related convenience variables
 Node.js provides two convenience variables that are available by default (no import needed).
 They are: